-The Company emphasizes in Good Corporate Governance and ensure to manage under the corporate governance framework that are transparent and accountability for the best interest of all stakeholders.
-The Company has also set the "anti-fraud and corruption" policy and informed the Executives and employees of all level to adhere and practice in accordance with the policy.
+The Company emphasizes in Good Corporate Governance and ensure to manage under the Corporate Governance Framework that are transparent and accountability for the best interest of all stakeholders.
+The Company has also set the "Anti-Fraud and Corruption" policy and informed the Executives and employees of all level to adhere and practice in accordance with the policy.
 There are scope of anti-fraud and corruption management system that covered every steps and every working process of the Company and its subsidiary that involved with the business, procurement, employ, distribute, supply and other operating procedure where there is risk of fraud and corruption.
-All of these are cleary specified as the management responsibility, which are as follows:
+The Company has been certified as member of the Thailand's Private Sector Collective Action Coalition Against Corruption from the Private Sector Collective Action Coalition Against Corruption on 4 July 2014 and has been renewed as member of the Thailand's Private Sector Collective Action Coalition Against Corruption on 25 May 2017.